SoftwareDefinedVehicle/up-subscription-rust_fork/README.md

 - Is it supposed to be possible to register remote uuris as notification topics?
 - Should remote UUris be excluded from all listeners except `subscribe` and `unsubscribe`?
 - Do we need update/change notifications when remote SubscriptionResponses come in?
+- Is SUBSCRIBE_PENDING a valid state to receive from a remote SubscriptionService as a response to a subscribe() call?

 ## Getting Started